Our Lips are Sealed

 The expression on Cameron’s face showed he didn’t have much confidence in her words.
 Nevertheless, he went over the building details with her.

-There were two possible service entrances that the catering company could use.
+There were two possible service entrances that the agency's catering company could use.
 Because the building housed other businesses besides the talent agency, Madeline would have no issues waiting anywhere in the main floor lobby.
 Dressed to the nines, she planned on sitting closest to the entrance further back from the main street, while Cameron watched the one visible from the stationary shop.

 “I called the agency earlier,” Madeline informed, “Verifying that the order for Aya’s shoot was still being delivered today, so I guess all that’s left is to head over and get myself into her studio.”